tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/flutter_basic.md

 Flutter will provide content for **context object** of **build method** and build method must return a **Widget object**, context object hold a metadata about widget (position in widget tree or in application and so on ...)

+With StatefulWidget, **build()** is called when **setState** called, after state is updated we will have a new StatefulWidget to replace the old Widget that we are using, but state object is not replaced instead it is updated

+After **build()** called, the Widget tree is built again.
+Element hold some information on how to identify their related widget (position, its childs), store information about skeleton of Widget tree

+Element knows which kind or which type of widget it was connected to Flutter will check widget position in Widget tree if widget consists, Flutter will update reference of element to new widget

+After that element passes *changed* information to render object so **render object** cand re-render on screen

+Flutter will not re-render the whole screen, it will check which parts on the real screen to be updated

 ## Widgets

 Different types of widgets: